itmammoth/bon-voyage.vim/README.md

 # Features

-* Try to source `.bon-voyage.vim` in the current directory
+* Auto sourcing `.bon-voyage.vim` in the current directory on starting up vim
   * And if it's not found, try to source `.bon-voyage.vim` in your $HOME directory
+* Loading source files from multiple `cargo` files.
 * Never run when vim is running with any arguments or reading stdin

 # Installation